rotki/docs/premium/api-keys.md

+---
+description: Creating, managing, and securing rotki premium API key and secret credentials for app activation.
+---

 # API Credentials

 rotki premium uses API credentials to connect your subscription to the rotki application.
 This guide explains how to create, manage, and secure your API credentials.